 with Karam and Raaji

-Love and relating are core issues in our lives, and yet they often create confusion, pain and closure.
-The roots of that can be found in how we got conditioned in our childhood and puberty by our biology, familly, the church, culture and society.
-This influence on our early sexual encounters and experiences set the foundation of how we relate intimately with others and ourself still today.
-The tendency is either to copy and conforme or to rebel and react; leaving part of our authenticity, integrity, creativity, trust and freedom on the way.
+Love and relating are core issues in one’s life, yet they often create confusion, pain and reticence.
+The roots of these can be found in one’s conditioning during childhood and puberty by biology, family, religion, culture and society.
+This influence on one’s early sexual encounters and experiences sets the foundation to one’s capacity for intimacy.
+The tendency is either to copy and conform or to rebel and react; leaving part of one’s authenticity, integrity, creativity, trust and freedom behind in the process.

 Previous experience of primal therapy is advised but not mandatory.

 There will be no nudity in the group room.

 People who are visiting PachaMama specifically for this workshop, should plan to arrive at least two days before the workshop begins to have time to settle in and meet the therapists before the workshop.